Drakolis/drakolis.github.io/README.md

 Hi, I am Mika.
 I am the Techinal Systems Architect and Product Chaos Stabilizer you have been looking for.
 With 10+ years across startups and scale-ups, I lead with depth, design for resilience, and coach people into their best.
 If you’re building something that doesn’t have a name yet, I’m the one who helps it take form.

 ## What I Do
 I help visionary teams turn ambiguity into architecture.
-Whether it's an undefined product, a chaotic system, or a team without direction, I step in where clarity is missing and build what's needed—code, systems, or mindsets.
+Whether it's an undefined product, a chaotic system, or a team without direction, I step in where clarity is missing and build what's needed — code, systems, or mindsets.

 I build what others can’t yet see.
 I specialize in translating ambiguous vision into resilient systems, coaching high-performing teams, and stabilizing chaos at critical moments.
 Whether in early-stage startups or scale-ups, I act as a systems architect, strategic translator, and builder of the previously unbuildable.